HMS Ark Royal tugged to her last berth to be broken up, a painting after J M W Turner.

-Ark Royal was paid off finally in 1979 and despite efforts to preserve her she was scrapped.
+The much loved Ark Royal was paid off finally in 1979 and despite efforts to preserve her she was scrapped.

 The scrapping of the Ark Royal in 1980, two years after the Eagle had been scrapped, marked the end of fixed-wing naval operation aboard Royal Navy carriers excluding the use of Sea Harriers.

 She had borne so many new inventions, and yet, was not replaced by a new carrier with them.

 There was some discussion about preserving her as a museum ship, and some private funds were raised; however, the Ministry of Defence would not sanction these efforts.